igvteam/igv-docs/igv-docs/docs/UserGuide/tools/combine_tracks.md

 -->
 <p class="page-title"> Combining tracks </p>

-The data from two quantative data tracks can be combined into one track using arithmetic operations on the data values.
+The data from two quantitative data tracks can be combined into one track using arithmetic operations on the data values.

 # How to combine tracks